codebrancher/go-luck-simulator/internal/engine/README.md

 - **Increase the Payout for Wild Symbols**: By increasing the payout for wild symbols, you could make the game more rewarding but also adjust the game's balance.
 - **Change the Frequency of Bonus Symbols**: Increasing the frequency of bonus symbols might make the game more exciting and dynamic, but also impacts the RTP (Return to Player) greatly.

-**Experiment on Your Own:**

-Try different combinations of frequency and payout settings.
-Observe how these changes affect the game's RTP, volatility, fun factor, and your overall winning strategy.
-This hands-on approach will help you understand the complexities of slot machine game design.

 Feel free to share your experiments and their outcomes with the community or even suggest improvements to the game!